paritytech/hardhat-polkadot/packages/hardhat-polkadot/sample-projects/typescript-viem/README.md

-# Sample Hardhat Project
+# Sample Polkadot Hardhat Project

-This project demonstrates a basic Hardhat use case.
+This project demonstrates how to use Hardhat with Polkadot.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

-You should have a binary of the [`eth-rpc-adapter`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive/rpc) located in the `bin` folder at the root of your project, or update your configuration file's `adapterConfig.adapterBinaryPath` to point to your local binary.
+1) Create a binary of the [`eth-rpc-adapter`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive/rpc) and move it to `bin` folder at the root of your project.
+Alternatively, update your configuration file's `adapterConfig.adapterBinaryPath` to point to your local binary.
+Please check [Polkadot Hardhat docs](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/dev-environments/hardhat/#testing-your-contract).

-Try running some of the following tasks:
+2) Try running some of the following tasks:

 ```shell
 npx hardhat test